Orsini family

 The House of Orsini is an Italian noble family that was one of the most influential princely families in medieval Italy and Renaissance Rome.
 Members of the Orsini family include five popes: Stephen II (752–757), Paul I (757–767), Celestine III (1191–1198), Nicholas III (1277–1280), and Benedict XIII (1724–1730).
-In addition, the family included 34 cardinals, numerous condottieri, and other significant political and religious figures.
+The family also included 34 cardinals, numerous condottieri, and other significant political and religious figures.
+The Orsini are part of the Black nobility who were Roman aristocratic families who supported the Popes in the governance of the Papal States.